johnwcothran/yatodo/README.md

+# Yatodo
+This is a basic todo app, demonstrating how logic and visual components can be separated into a easy-to-reason-about pattern by keeping logic in custom hooks.
+This way, hooks can be effectively unit tested.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).